kavezo/ZipZap/README.md

 The first time before you run the server on Windows, you need to do some setup:
 1. Run setupServer.bat.
-2. Three cmd windows should pop up.
-One of them may immediately say "ERROR: The process "nginx.exe" not found."; you can close this safely.
-Wait until the others close by themselves.
+2. A cmd window should pop up.
+Wait until it closes by itself.
 3. There should now be a new file named "ca.crt" in the server directory.
 Install this certificate on your phone -- on Android you can just move it on there and install it through settings/security, but on iOS you have to email it to yourself or download it through Safari, then make sure you trust it through Certificate Trust Settings after it's installed.

 You only need to do this once.
+You'll have to repeat step 3 after running setupServer.bat again.

 Then, to actually run the server, run startServer.bat.
-Two cmd windows should pop up without immediately closing; don't close either of them until you want to stop the server.
+A cmd windows should pop up without immediately closing; don't close it until you want to stop the server.
 That's all.

 #### If you’re not on Windows